SERVIR-Amazonia/trinidad-and-tobago-training/mangrove-mapping-gee/step-through-1.md

 # Preprocessing Image Collections

 We always want to apply filters to `ImageCollections` as early in our workflow as we can to reduce the amount of effort the GEE servers will require.
-We already know that we want relatively cloud-free images, so we will apply a cloud cover filter.
-We also will be selecting a specific list of image bands and renaming them to something easy to read.
+We already know the area that we'd like to pull data for (our AOI), and that we want relatively cloud-free images, so we will apply a boundary and a cloud cover filter.

-Let's do that for the first Landsat mission, Landsat 4.
+Let's do that for our first Landat `ImageCollection`

 ```javascript
 //--------------------------------------------------------------